Text Recognition

-This chapter introduces how to use OCR to assist with UI operations.
-In situations like gaming applications, conventional UI selectors may not be usable.
-In such cases, you can opt for OCR-based methods.
-The OCR recognition method only supports operations such as checking if an element exists, clicking, and taking screenshots.
-The OCR backend library supports paddleocr, easyocr, and custom HTTP backend interfaces.
+This section introduces how to use OCR to assist with interface operations.
+In applications such as games, conventional interface selectors may not work; in such cases, the OCR approach can be used.
+The OCR recognition method only supports operations like checking for element existence, clicking, and taking screenshots.
+Supported OCR backends include paddleocr, easyocr, and custom HTTP API interfaces.

-Before using OCR recognition, you need to set up the OCR backend first.
-You will need to install the required dependency libraries in advance yourself.
+Before using the OCR recognition method, you must set the OCR backend and install the required dependencies in advance on your own.

 Attention

-If you are running a cluster, meaning you need to control multiple devices on the same computer, it is crucial to wrap the OCR functionality into an HTTP service yourself.
-Using paddleocr or easyocr directly will consume a large amount of local memory or computing resources because each process will load them repeatedly.
+If it is a cluster scenario, i.e., controlling multiple devices on the same computer, you must encapsulate it as an OCR HTTP interface yourself.
+Using paddleocr or easyocr directly will consume a large amount of local memory or computing resources, because each process will load the models repeatedly.

-Use paddleocr as the backend, with a screenshot quality of 80 for recognition, and enable GPU acceleration.
+Using paddleocr as the backend, set the screenshot quality for recognition to 80 and enable GPU acceleration.

 d.setup_ocr_backend("paddleocr", quality=80, use_gpu=True, drop_score=0.85, use_space_char=True)

-Use easyocr as the backend, with a screenshot quality of 80, to recognize Simplified Chinese and English.
+Using easyocr as the backend, set the screenshot quality for recognition to 80, and recognize simplified Chinese and English.

 d.setup_ocr_backend("easyocr", ["ch_sim", "en"], quality=80)

-The additional arguments in setup_ocr_backend should be the parameters for initializing the instance.
-If you are not sure how to construct the arguments above, please refer to the official instantiation parameters below and compare them.
+Extra parameters in setup_ocr_backend should be the arguments used when initializing the respective instance.
+If you are unsure about the spelling of the above parameters, refer to the official instantiation examples below and compare them with the code above.

 paddleocr.PaddleOCR(use_gpu=True, drop_score=0.85, use_space_char=True)